Study Day

 Delivered by the Gay Men’s Health Collective and Antidote at London Friend.

-harm reduction, treatment and support, and LGBT+ health and wellbeing.
+Facilitators with lived experience and subject matter expertise in harm reduction, treatment and support, and LGBT+ health and wellbeing.

 Audience

-Frontline staff, managers, service leads, commissioners.
+Frontline practitioners and staff, managers, service leads, commissioners.

 Assumed knowledge